vvvroom/docker-laravel/README.md

 ## Notes

-`ssl-certificate` directory contains the root certificate.
+`ssl-certificate` directory contains the dummy root certificate.
 The password key is `123456`.
 Use tutorial from https://github.com/gusdecool/local-cert-generator to generate new certificate if needed or expired.